arlindlacej/RECIPES/README.md

 manage any exceptions in reading from file

-print the list of ingredients of the recipe, reporting them one per line and separating the ingredient name and quantity from a " - "
+1)print the list of ingredients of the recipe, reporting them one per line and separating the ingredient name and quantity from a " - "

-print the number of ingredients needed to make the recipe
+2)print the number of ingredients needed to make the recipe

-print the total cost of the recipe
+3)print the total cost of the recipe

-print the total calories of the recipe
+4)print the total calories of the recipe

 Example of Execution
 Example of program output, based on the polenta_concia.txt file: